Chicago Blackhawks: Bill Wirtz era (1983–2007)

 With the third overall pick in the 2006 NHL entry draft, the team selected Jonathan Toews, who led the University of North Dakota's Fighting Sioux team to the 2006 Frozen Four.
 The Blackhawks were eager to make a splash in the free agent market, and offered big money to many of the top free agents.
-However, they were denied, only being able to acquire two backup goaltenders in Patrick Lalime and Sebastien Caron.
-Chicago was one of the biggest buyers in the trade market, acquiring a future franchise player in Martin Havlat, as well as Bryan Smolinski from the Ottawa Senators in a three-way trade that also involved the San Jose Sharks.
+However, they were denied, only being able to acquire two backup goaltenders in Patrick Lalime and Sébastien Caron.
+Chicago was one of the biggest buyers in the trade market, acquiring a future franchise player in Martin Havlát, as well as Bryan Smolinski from the Ottawa Senators in a three-way trade that also involved the San Jose Sharks.
 The Hawks dealt forward Mark Bell to the Sharks, Michal Barinka and a 2008 second-round draft pick to the Senators, while Ottawa also received defenseman Tom Preissing and center Josh Hennessy from San Jose.
-Havlat gave the Blackhawks the talented first-line caliber game breaker they desperately needed.
-The Havlat trade was soon followed by another major trade: winger and key Blackhawk player Kyle Calder was traded to the Philadelphia Flyers in exchange for grinding defensive center Michal Handzus.
-The move caused a stir in Chicago, as Calder had won an increase in his contract through arbitration, which was accepted by the Hawks, but rather than ink their leading scorer, the team decided to address their need for a proven center by acquiring Handzus.
-Injuries to both Havlat and Handzus hurt the Blackhawks, and Smolinski was eventually traded at the trade deadline to the Vancouver Canucks.
+Havlát gave the Blackhawks the talented first-line caliber game breaker they desperately needed.
+The Havlát trade was soon followed by another major trade: winger and key Blackhawk player Kyle Calder was traded to the Philadelphia Flyers in exchange for grinding defensive center Michal Handzuš.
+The move caused a stir in Chicago, as Calder had won an increase in his contract through arbitration, which was accepted by the Hawks, but rather than ink their leading scorer, the team decided to address their need for a proven center by acquiring Handzuš.
+Injuries to both Havlát and Handzuš hurt the Blackhawks, and Smolinski was eventually traded at the trade deadline to the Vancouver Canucks.
 On November 26, 2006, Blackhawks general manager Dale Tallon fired head coach Trent Yawney and appointed assistant coach Denis Savard as the head coach.
 Savard had been the assistant coach of the team since 1997, a year after he retired as one of the most popular and successful Blackhawks players of all time.
 The Blackhawks continued to struggle, and finished last in the Central Division, 12 points out of the playoffs.
 They finished with the fourth-worst record in the NHL, and in the draft lottery, won the opportunity to select first overall in the draft.
 The team had never had a draft pick higher than third overall before, and used the pick to draft right wing Patrick Kane from the London Knights of the Ontario Hockey League (OHL).